Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields, and quasinormal modes: Evaluation of the formalism in specific geometries

 We consider the Majumdar--Papapetrou dihole spacetimes, in which two extremal Reissner--Nordstr\"om black holes of equal mass $M$ are held in static equilibrium at a separation $a$.
 In the metric form presented in Eq.~\eqref{eq:metric}, the metric functions are given by

 where $R_\pm=\sqrt{\rho^2+(\zeta\pm a)^2}$.
 When $a=0$, the solution reduces to a single extremal Reissner--Nordstr\"om black hole with total mass $2M$ and charge $2M$.
 In what follows, we set $M=1$.

-Solving Eq.~\eqref{eq:ccond2} yields three distinct solutions for the coordinate radius of the photon circular orbit on the plane $\zeta=0$.
+Solving Eq.~\eqref{eq:ccond2} yields three distinct solutions for the coordinate radius of the circular photon orbit on the plane $\zeta=0$.
 Here, we select the branch corresponding to the unstable orbit, which is given by~\cite{Patil:2016oav,Shipley:2016omi,Assumpcao:2018bka}

 The instability of this orbit is confirmed by

 for $0\le a<a_\infty\equiv 2\sqrt{6}/9$~\cite{Nakashi:2019mvs}.
 The corresponding circumferential radius and the critical impact parameter are given by

 The nontrivial components of $T_{(\mu)(\nu)}^{\mathrm{m}}$ are